| After many 70 years

 of the pillars.
 Caissons were constructed, floated into position and sunk

-to provide the footings for the to immense towers which would suspend the
+to provide the footings for the two immense towers which would suspend

-center span of the bridge.
-Once the caissons were in place, creeper derricks
+the center span of the bridge.
+Once the caissons were in place, creeper

-were added, which raised materials to erect the towers and continued to
+derricks were added, which raised materials to erect the towers and continued

 The Mackinac Bridge roadway truss sections were assembled